Zulu-Inuoe/jzon/README.md

 * No worrying about dynamic variables affecting a parse as in cl-json, jonathan, jsown.
 Everything affecting `jzon:parse` is given at the call-site.

 `jzon:parse` also accepts either a string, octet vector, stream, or pathname for simpler usage over libraries requiring one or the other, or having separate parse functions.

+Finally, all public API's strive to have good defaults so things 'Just Work'.

 ## Performance